 Arsenic in New Mexico Groundwater

 Arsenic (As) is an element that is toxic in small amounts and occurs in many minerals.
 The amount of naturally occuring arsenic in drinking water in New Mexico is among the highest in the United States.
 In 2001, the US EPA lowered the maximum contaminant level (MCL) for arsenic from 50 parts-per-billion (ppb) to 10 ppb (matching the standard for the World Health Organization).
+The 10 ppb standard is equivalent to 0.010 mg/l (milligrams per liter) as portrayed on the map below.
 This change affected many water systems in New Mexico that consequently became out of compliance with the new stricter standard.

 The abundance of arsenic is typically highest in organic-rich shale and volcanic rocks, particularly in light-colored, silica-rich volcanic rocks like those in the Jemez Mountains, which can contain as much as several hundred parts per million (ppm) of arsenic.
 Hydrothermal alteration can further concentrate arsenic around geothermal systems and ore bodies.
 Groundwater can then leach arsenic from these rocks with high arsenic concentrations.